 - Turps Banana magazine; a magazine for painters by painters

-- Books on Mediaeval and Gothic art, Anglo-Saxon art, illuminated manuscripts and cave art.
+- Resources on Mediaeval art, Anglo-Saxon art, illuminated manuscripts.

 Paints & Inks

 I keep a colour swatch notebook and a binder of colour cards with pigment codes with the various names and codes paint makers use.
 The pigment codes themselves help prune the tree as the colour names used by the manufacturers can be misleading so I focus on the pigment codes and quality of the paint itself.

-I like paints that break down (fall apart) in water so the pigment comes out of solution.
+I like colours that break down (fall apart) in water so the pigment comes out of solution.
 I call this homeopathic paint.

 For Sumi-e, I have a selection of wolf and goat hair brushes in various sizes and some handmade brushes, from Japan and China.

 Brush/tool brands: RGM, Omega, Russell and Chapple, Escoda, Robertson.

 My preference is paper and hard surfaces with tooth.

 I work on paper, wood and cotton canvas.
 I don’t stretch the paper as I have a wooden frame to hold paper in place.
 I use a wonderful Green Painters Mate tape (hard to find outside North America despite being made by a German company).

-Paper, 300 to 850 gsm, is from paper mills by the sheet, or vintage paper suppliers.
+Paper, 300 to 850 gsm, is from paper mills (St Cuthberts, Moulin de Larroque).
 Sumi-e requires very light Chinese and Japanese papers (e.g. ‘rice’ paper, shikishi, xuan) and I buy from China or Japan through Amazon.

 I use wood panels e.g. thin plywood panels cut into various sizes, or found panels.
 I gesso them sometimes, but often want the paint to sink into the grain.
 I’ve worked on MDF but don’t find it has enough tooth for me.

-Paper makers: Arches, St Cuthberts, Moulin de Larroque, Japanese/Chinese paper sources such as HMay, vintage suppliers
+Paper makers: Arches, St Cuthberts, Moulin de Larroque, Japanese/Chinese paper sources such as HMay.

 Note/sketch books: ArtGecko or Artway.